pythonpune/readit/README.rst

 ********
 * Bookmark multiple URLs at a time
 * Bookmark URL with respective Tags
-* Search and display Bookmarks by TAG
+* Search and display Bookmarks by TAG and URL's substring
 * Display all Bookmarks in table format
 * Remove a Bookmarked URL
 * Remove all Bookmarked URLs